Buying group role templates

 When a roles template is in a Draft state, you can continue to edit the defined roles.
 Any changes that you make are automatically saved.

-Change any of the settings in the header of the role card, including the buying group role, weighting, auto-assignment, and completeness scoring requirement.
+Change the role card header settings, such as the buying group role, weighting, auto-assignment, or completeness scoring requirement.

 Change buying group role properties {width="600"}

-To change the filtering logic for any of the roles, click the Edit (pencil) icon at top right of the role card.
-This action opens the Conditions workspace where you can modify an existing filter, add another filter, remove a filter, or change the filter logic.
+To change the condition/filtering logic for any of the roles, click the Edit ( Edit icon ) icon at top right of the role card.
+This action opens the Conditions workspace where you can modify an existing filter, add or remove a filter, or change the filter logic.

 Delete a role card

-If you want to remove a role from the template, click the Delete (trashcan) icon in the role card.
+If you want to remove a role from the template, click the Delete ( Delete icon ) icon in the role card.

 Set the priority for roles